Training Advice and Support

 School Pupils take the lead on Intergenerational Action in Portadown! – Linking Generations NI

-Linking Generations Northern Ireland can provide bespoke training offerings and sessions tailored to meet the needs and requirements of groups, practitioners or organisations.
+Linking Generations Northern Ireland can provide bespoke training offerings and workshops tailored to meet the needs and requirements of groups, practitioners or organisations.
 We are also keen to partner on projects utilising our training expertise and offerings.
-We have successfully delivered bespoke sessions for Museums NI and Fingal County Council as well as other organisations.
+We have successfully delivered bespoke sessions for a range of groups and organisations.
 If you are interested in discussing options, we would love to hear from you so please contact us today : vicki.titterington@bjf.org.uk or 07732875409

 Check out the following links: